urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/5-cards.md

 A `%poke` contains a `cage` of some data.
 A `cage` is a cell of `[mark vase]`.
 The `mark` is just a `@tas` like `%foo`, and corresponds to a mark file in the `/mar` directory.
-We'll cover marks in detail later, but you can refer to the [`mark`](/docs/userspace/gall-guide/types#mark) entry in the type reference for further details.
+We'll cover marks in greater detail later.
 The `vase` contains the actual data you're sending.

 The `%poke-as` task is the same as `%poke` except Gall will convert the `cage` to the `mark` you specify before sending it off.